stanmart/project-for-pp4rs/README.md

 The project has a [snakemake](https://snakemake.readthedocs.io/en/stable/) file.
 If snakemake is installed it can be compiled from scratch using the `snakemake` command in its root directory.

 Required packages can be installed using your package manager of choice from `requirements.txt`.
 Alternatively, the script `install_requirements.sh` is provided to install all required packages locally in the project folder using conda.
 After that `conda activate ./venv` has to be issued before running snakemake.

+ Also, `latexmk` is required for the compilation of the final document.
+Install it using your local package manager.